rajeshrinet/pystokes/pystokes/README.md

 * interface.pyx - the normal component of the flow vanishes at the interface (z=0).
 Implemented using Blake, J. Biomech.
 8 179 (1975).
 * wallBounded.pyx - fluid flow near a plane wall at z=0.
 The flow vanishes (no-slip boundary condition) at the plane wall.
 That region of interest is the upper half space, z>0.
 Implemented using Lorentz-Blake tensor.
 See Blake, Proc.
 Camb.
 Phil.
 Soc.
 70 303 (2017).
 * twoWalls.pyx - two no-slip walls are at z=0 and z=H. The physical region is then `0<z<H'.
 Implemented using the approximate solution of Liron and Mochon.
 See Liron and Mochon, J. Eng.
 Math, 10 143 (1976).
-* mima.pyx - Mollified irreducible multipole approach (MIMA) resolves the fluid flow and solves Stokes equation directly.
-For more details, see chapter 10 of the thesis: https://www.imsc.res.in/xmlui/handle/123456789/418
 * utils.pyx - has miscellaneous functionalities